Making a Decision About Your Unplanned Pregnancy

-- Find a quiet place where you can sit down with
+- Find a quiet place where you can sit down with a pen and paper.

 - Record and describe your thoughts and feelings upon discovering that you were pregnant.